 - External reportable events (e.g., SAEs that occur at external sites),

 - Letters from sponsors,

-- Administrative corrections, or
+- Administrative corrections,

-- Publications and presentations.
+- Publications and presentations, or

+- Notices from external IRBs.

-In general, the IRB reviews acknowledgement requests and other considerations by an expedited reviewer; however, any clinical event must be reviewed by an IRB Member who is a Clinician.
+In general, the IRB reviews acknowledgement requests and other considerations by an administrative or expedited reviewer; however, any clinical event must be reviewed by an IRB Member who is a Clinician.
 The reviewer may consult with other IRB Members when conducting the review or defer the review to the full board at any time.